Tree Memory Networks for Modelling Long-term Temporal Dependencies: Related works

 In approaches such as \citep{askMeAnything,neuralProgrammer,neuralSemanticEncoder} the memory is a composed of a single layer of memory units.
 The memory update mechanism in \citep{askMeAnything,neuralProgrammer} can be written as,

-where $\mathbf{m_t}$ is a score value that quantifies the relevance of the content of the memory module ($\mathbf{M_{t-1}}$) at time $t-1$ to the current context, $\mathbf{c_t}$ (see \ref{fig:fig1} (a)); where as in \cite{neuralSemanticEncoder} the authors completely update the content of the memory locations based on $\mathbf{m_t}$.
+where $\mathbf{m_t}$ is a score value that quantifies the relevance of the content of the memory module ($\mathrm{M_{t-1}}$) at time $t-1$ to the current context, $\mathbf{c_t}$ (see \ref{fig:fig1} (a)); where as in \cite{neuralSemanticEncoder} the authors completely update the content of the memory locations based on $\mathbf{m_t}$.

-The main drawback of using approaches such as (\cite{askMeAnything,neuralProgrammer,neuralSemanticEncoder}) with long term dependency modelling and big data sets is that, in most cases, the attention mechanism will generate small scores for all the examples as they are all dissimilar to the input.
+The main drawback of using approaches such as \citep{askMeAnything,neuralProgrammer,neuralSemanticEncoder} with long term dependency modelling and big data sets is that, in most cases, the attention mechanism will generate small scores for all the examples as they are all dissimilar to the input.
 Therefore with those approaches we are required to maintain an extremely large memory sequence as similar inputs only occur after long time intervals.
-Furthermore, in recurrent models such as in LSTMs, when the sequence becomes too long the output becomes more biased towards recent historical states (\cite{enhancingCombining}) rather than considering the entire set of historical states equally.
-Hypothetically if the memory module has enough non-linearity and if we have a sufficiently large database, any output should be able to be produced by the components that reside in the memory.
-Furthermore the model should be capable of learning and modelling the short term contextual effects as well as the long term contextual effects from what is input to its memory.
-This can be seen as a dictionary learning process where memory is the dictionary that we are learning and the memory module should learn to produce an accurate prediction for different combinations of inputs and historical trajectories.
+Furthermore, in recurrent models such as in LSTMs, when the sequence becomes too long the output becomes biased towards recent observations \citep{enhancingCombining}, rather than considering the entire set of prior observations equally.